MmelIGaba/RetailPulse/README.md

 1. **Extract** — Ingest open retail data from Kaggle.
 2. **Transform** — Clean, validate, and enrich using Python.
-3. **Load** — Store processed data in PostgreSQL and upload to AWS S3.
+3. **Load** — Store processed data in PostgreSQL and upload to Azure storage blob.
 4. **Visualize** — Serve analytics via API and Streamlit dashboard.

 ## Architecture